YuanhuiAtGit/PCAP-Essentials-2-Notes/README.md

 # PCAP-Essentials-2-Notes
 * There will be codes and simple markdowns related to the official free course on PCAP Essentials 2.
 * Strengthen foundational understanding through PCAP exam review.
+* Feel free to connect if you'd like to discuss more CS-related issues with me.
+Let's learn and grow together!

 ## Notes will include
 ### 1.Modules, Packages and PIP